ivlub/accorda/README.md

 *   **`frontend/index.html`**: Main HTML entry point.
 *   **Configuration Files**: `vite.config.ts`, `svelte.config.cjs`, `tailwind.config.cjs`, `tsconfig.json`, etc.
 *   **`frontend/Dockerfile`**: Defines the build process for the frontend container.

+## Exporting Results

+After performing a contract analysis using the `ContractAnalysis` component in the frontend, the generated results (including the summary, general requirements check, and category-specific analysis) can be exported to a professionally formatted PDF document.
+This functionality is handled within the `ContractAnalysis.svelte` component itself, using the `jsPDF` library.
+Same applies for the ContractComparison component too.

+## Future Enhancements

+*   Expand the number of supported contract categories in `category_requirements_schemas.json`.
+*   Implement more sophisticated analysis options (e.g., risk assessment).
+*   Refine the UI/UX based on user feedback.
+*   Integrate OCR for scanned documents